ConsenSysMesh/linnia-resources/DEBUGGING.md

 ## Debugging node

-The Node debugger allows you to debug node-based javascript.
+The nodejs debugger allows you to debug node-based javascript.

 See: https://nodejs.org/en/docs/guides/debugging-getting-started/